triton-inference-server/client/src/c++/perf_analyzer/genai-perf/docs/files.md

 ##### GZIP Files

 - all_data.gzip: Aggregated performance data from all collected metrics.
-- input_tokens_vs_generated_tokens.gzip: Data on the number of input tokens versus the number of generated tokens.
+- input_tokens_vs_generated_tokens.gzip: This contains data on the number of input tokens versus the number of generated tokens for each request.
-- request_latency.gzip: Latency measurements for each request to the LLM.
+- request_latency.gzip: This contains the latency for each request.
-- time_to_first_token.gzip: Time metrics from input to the generation of the first token.
+- time_to_first_token.gzip: Thsi contains the time to first token for each request.
-- token_to_token_vs_output_position.gzip: Time from one token generation to the next, plotted against the position of the output token.
+- token_to_token_vs_output_position.gzip: This contains the time from one token generation to the next versus the position of the output token for each token.
-- ttft_vs_input_tokens.gzip: Time to the first token in relation to the number of input tokens.
+- ttft_vs_input_tokens.gzip: This contains the time to first token versus the number of input tokens for each request.

 ##### JSON Files

-- llm_inputs.json: Input prompts provided to the LLM during testing.
+- llm_inputs.json: This contains the input prompts provided to the LLM during testing.
-- profile_export.json: Exported performance profile in JSON format.
+- profile_export.json: This is provided by Perf Analyzer and contains the timestamps for each event in the lifecycle of each request.
+This is low-level data used to calculate metrics by GenAi-Perf.
 - profile_json.json: *Confirm with team.
 This looks similar to profile_export.json but a bit difference.*

 ##### CSV File